Margaret Long Wisdom High School: Student body

-In 2010–11, Lee qualifies as a US Department of Education Title I campus: thus, 76% of the student body qualifies for free or reduced breakfast and lunch under federal poverty guidelines.
+In 2022–23, 97% of the student body qualified for free or reduced breakfast and lunch under federal poverty guidelines.
 As of 2015 96% of the students are classified as low income.

 In the 1960s and 1970s, Lee's student body consisted of affluent White Americans.
 These demographics continued into the 1980s and early 1990s, with students primarily coming from upper-middle class and upper class affluent families.
 Some of the biggest names in Houston society attended or had children attending the school.
 Football, cheerleading, and country club sports such as swimming, tennis, and golf were significant draws with numerous awards, records, and All-American recognition.
 In fact, Lee was privileged to be one of only a handful of schools with an on-campus competition size swimming pool.
 Enrollment hovered around the 6500 student mark.
 Principal Steve Amstutz stated in 2003 that Lee's student body was "a sea of white faces.
 They all looked like me."
 In the early 1990s there were almost 2,500 students and about 25% were classified as low income.

 As the school matured, the demographics of the students changed.
 By the 1999 Lee was very overcrowded, so many students had to use air conditioning units as chairs.
 Around that time period, half of a given 9th grade class would no longer be present in the class once it became a 12th grade class.
 Around 1999, students fought in the hallways daily.
 The opening of Westside High School in 2000 removed the last significant numbers of White and upper income students, causing the school to refocus itself to cater to its new population.
 By 2013 there were 1,416 students, with almost 33% being English learners and almost 80% being classified as low income.

 In 2010 Harvin Moore, Lee's HISD school board trustee, said "There is no high school in Houston that has a more unique and difficult challenge with respect to a significant portion of the children who attend there," citing the concentration of older, immigrant students who come from third world countries and often lack basic education.
 Monica Rhor of the Houston Chronicle wrote that in 2015 many of Lee's students "are coping with problems at home."
 The school provides a weekend lunch program to give students meals on days when school does not operate.